sithmel/async-deco/README.md

 You can initialise the decorator with 2 arguments:
 * times: number of retries [optional, it defaults to Infinity]
 * interval: how long to wait before running the function again.
 It can be a number of milliseconds or a function returning a number of milliseconds (the function takes the current attempt as argument) [optional, it defaults to 0]
+* doRetryIf: a function that takes as argument the error returned by the decorated function.
+If it returns true, it will trigger the retry.
+By default it always returns true.

 #### logs
 | event |    payload     |